Landing Page Copywriting Tips That Boost Conversions

 Table of contents

-Copywriting is one of the most consistently underinvested dimensions of landing page design.
-Teams spend weeks refining layouts, hero images, and colour palettes — then spend an afternoon writing the copy that determines whether any of that effort converts.
-The result is pages that look professional but speak vaguely: value propositions that could apply to any competitor, CTAs that tell users what to do without telling them why to do it, and social proof that is present but not positioned where it does the most work.
+Copywriting is one of the most underinvested parts of landing page design.
+Teams spend weeks on layout, hero images, and colour palettes, then an afternoon on the copy that actually decides whether any of that effort converts.
+The result is pages that look professional but say very little: value propositions any competitor could claim, and CTAs that state the action without stating the reward.

 Why Copy Is the Most Leveraged Variable on a Landing Page

-The commercial argument for investing in landing page copy is specific and measurable.
-A well-designed landing page with weak copy converting at 2% will generate half the leads of the same page with strong copy converting at 4% — from the same traffic, at the same cost, in the same time period.
-The page does not need to be rebuilt.
-The design does not need to change.
+The case for investing in landing page copy is measurable.
+A page converting at 2% generates half the leads of the same page converting at 4%, from identical traffic, at identical cost.
+The design doesn't need to change.
 The copy does.

 Seven Landing Page Copywriting Principles